 Regular dental checkups and professional cleanings can also help prevent and treat oral health problems.

-Dentists examine the whole mouth, checking for signs of tooth decay and gum disease.
+Dentists examine the whole mouth, checking for signs of tooth decay, gum disease, and oral cancer.
 They will also remove any plaque or tartar on the surface of the teeth and in difficult-to-reach places.
 Dentists can also treat the teeth with fluoride to help prevent tooth decay.

 If a dentist notices any cavities or signs of gum inflammation, they will recommend ways to reduce symptoms and prevent further damage.
 They may prescribe medical mouthwash or suggest adjusting a person’s oral hygiene routine.